1951 UK & Ireland Greyhound Racing Year: Competitions

 The first annual competition between tracks was held, called the News of the World National Intertrack championship.
 Owlerton provided a major shock when winning the competition.

 The Welsh Greyhound Derby attracted many stars, with the newly crowned Derby champion Ballylanigan Tanist winning the final by six and a half-lengths from a line-up that included two other Derby finalists in Black Mire (who broke a toe while leading) and Rushton Smutty, in addition to Quare Customer and Derryboy Blackbird.
 Just one week later the final of the Scottish Greyhound Derby resulted in Rushton Smutty battling hard to defeat Ballylanigan Tanist by just three quarters.
 The Scurry Gold Cup final went to Defence Leader and featured an appearance by Ballycurren Garrett; the favourite Junes Idol finished a disappointing fifth.

 The Laurels and St Leger were next up, with both carrying increased winner's prizes (£1,000) for the St Leger and (£875) for the Wimbledon Stadium event, constituting the second and third best sums on offer behind the Derby.
 Black Mire stepped up in distance for the St Leger and ran out an easy winner.
 The anticipated match up against Drastic O'Leer in the final failed to come to fruition, after the latter was withdrawn from the final.
 Earlier in the year Drastic O'Leer had won nine races in a row before losing in the Longcross Cup final.
 Ballylanigan Tanist further enhanced his reputation adding the Laurels trophy to his winning record.
+A newcomer Magourna Reject won the Trafalgar Cup and was described as the fastest ever puppy.

 Walthamstow Stadium also increased the Grand Prix event to £750 and an extraordinary competition took place after the track record was broken four times.
 In the heats Ballyoulster Deemster recorded 29.76, followed by Rushton Smutty in 29.74.
 In the second round Olivers Lad was timed at 29.73 and during the semi-finals Rushton Smutty broke the record again with a 29.70 run before winning the final (his 16 win from his last 18 starts).
 Scurry champion Defence Leader finished runner up.